WesProL/wesprol-compiler/README.md

 and need to be manually freed with the `delete` keyword.

 Simple rules, no boxing and unboxing, no nothing.

+### ByRef and ByVal

+All types are passed by value by default.

+Strings will be automatically cloned before being passed to a new variable or a function.
+Similarly, arrays will be cloned.
+Objects are expensively cloned recursively on every pass.

+To improve performance, explicit passing by reference should be used where adequate.

+References need to be explicitly dereferenced.

+References themselves do not need to be freed as they live on the stack.
+Only the non-scalar value inside the reference needs manual cleanup.

 ## Examples